 To begin with, let’s discuss the title a bit.
 As the narrator explains, the title refers to “the maze of distorting mirrors you used to find at carnivals [..] everything you saw when you went inside was both true and false at the same time“.
 As you might have guessed already, the main theme of the book is memory, and how people have different perspectives on the same events while none of them being wrong.

 The book is a murder mystery with a strong psychological component.
-In a nutshell, the story is about professor Joseph Wieder’s murder at Princeton University, in the late 1980s.
+The story is about professor Joseph Wieder’s murder at Princeton University, in the late 1980s.
 Twenty-five years later, a literary agent received an intriguing manuscript called “The Book of Mirrors” … which seemed more like a confession of the aforementioned murder than a fiction novel.

 “Our memory isn’t a video camera that records everything that passes in front of the lens, Richard, but more like a screenwriter and director all rolled into one, who make up their own movies from snatches of reality”